FabioMs27/DynamicForm/README.md

-# Bankaks-Assessment

-iOS project for the Bankaks open iOS Dev position assessment where the participant has to consume from an API and build a dynamic form based on the data retrieved.
+iOS project that builds a dynamic form based on the data recieved.

 ## Gif:
 ![](https://media.giphy.com/media/6g5ktcc4Jl2A2TusYS/giphy.gif)